eeshvardasikcm/insight-for-good-platform-adk/data/Demo-Data-Strategy.md

 ---

-## Expanding Data Features: Community Member Insights
+## Expanding Demo Capabilities: Community Member Roles

-Crucially, the data features will be expanded to include **featured community members** who are inherently part of crucial decision-making processes and experiences within the simulated community garden.
-This will allow the platform to demonstrate its capability in capturing and leveraging insights from key stakeholders.
+Crucially, the demo's capabilities will be expanded to include how the platform interacts with **key community members** who are integral to crucial decisions and experiences within the simulated community garden.
+This will allow the demo to show the platform's ability to integrate insights from essential stakeholders.

 ---